Particl-Community/academy/intro/intro_general_functions.rst

 Address Book (Contacts)
 ~~~~~~~~~~~~~~~~~~~~~~~

-Because funds need to be sent to cryptographic addresses, it can be hard to remember who owns which address.
-Particl Desktop's address book page is there specifically to help you make sense of these addresses by saving them to contacts.
+Because funds need to be sent to cryptographic addresses, it can be hard to remember who owns which address. :term:`Particl Desktop`'s address book page is there specifically to help you make sense of these addresses by saving them to contacts.

 - Save both public and private PART addresses and enter their contact information
 - Display a contact's address and all of its details in a block explorer.